projectivetech/dont-stall-my-process/README.md

 the `TERM` signal to do some shutdown logic on their own. `sigkill_only` defaults to `false`.

 The `close_stdio` flag causes the subprocess to close `$stdout` and `$stderr` after the fork.
 Defaults to `true`.

+When the `restore_all_traps` flag is set, all signal handlers will be reset to the Ruby default signal handlers.
+See documentation on Ruby `Signal` module for more information.

 The `subprocess_name` string is the name of the subprocess.
 Defaults to `nil` which means the subprocess is not renamed at all, but instead keeps the name of the parent process.